-public relations strategy, when it comes to getting media placements.
-Public relations is earned media, while advertising is paid.
+(PR) strategy, when it comes to getting media coverage.
+PR is earned media, while advertising is paid.
 When I talk about earned or free media coverage, I’m referring to the art of getting the attention of a journalist, so they will report on your story.
-The news that you submit can either be featured alone, in an article, or mentioned with other businesses.
+The news that you submit can either be featured alone, in an article or mentioned with other organizations.
 This may seem like an impossible feat and you do need to earn it.
-Journalists are generally not inclined to report on a business, simply because you provided them with information.
+Simply asking for media coverage isn’t going to cut it.
+Journalists generally are not inclined to report on a business or association, simply because you provided them with information. public relations

-Therefore, here are some tips to help you think like a journalist to increase the chances of getting top media coverage for your business:
+Here are some tips to help you think like a journalist, to increase the chances of securing top media coverage:

 How you write the

 Compiling a media list is two-fold.
 First, research the type of media outlets you want to reach by considering the type of news you want to share.
 If you want to announce a new hire or a promotion, local and hyperlocal media outlets will probably be your best bet.
 If you’re an organization with a staff expert on a subject that’s become a topic of national debate, that news has the potential to lure a much wider audience.
 Are you looking to attract Fortune 500 companies throughout the United States?
-Or, is your target east coast businesses with annual revenues of $50-$100 million?
-Every company will have a different target audience.
-Now consider which media outlets will reach your target market — think about newspapers, magazines, online, TV and radio.
+Is your target east coast businesses with annual revenues of $50-$100 million?
+Or, is it nurses in New Jersey or other groups of potential members?
+Every business and association will have a different target audience, so you’ll need to build a media list with an eye on detail.
+Now consider which media outlets will reach your target market—think about newspapers, magazines, online, TV and radio.
 Remember also to consider trade publications that focus on the markets you’re trying to reach.

 Once you have that part of the list completed, look for journalists that will be most appropriate to target at those media outlets.
 We’ve all heard about the cutbacks in the news business, but this can work to your advantage.
 Between 1994 and 2014, newsrooms have shed more than 20,000 jobs, representing a

-After you distribute the press release, it’s important to follow up with journalists, to “pitch” and further “sell your story” in a non-pushy way.
+After you distribute the press release, it’s important to follow up with journalists, to pitch and sell your story in a non-pushy way.
+Cision’s report also highlighted that the number one thing to do when working with the media is to research and understand the media outlet you are pitching.
+Also, to tailor the pitch to suit the journalist’s beat and coverage.
+Finally, never spam a journalist.
 Some journalists get hundreds of emails a day.
 Thus, to keep your news top-of-mind, send a follow-up pitch approximately two or three days after you distribute the press release.

 The pitch should include the following: